rukh-debug/droidypaste/README.md

 npm start android
 ```

 4. Follow the Expo CLI instructions to run on your desired platform

+`Note: droidypaste is only tested in android platform"

 ## Configuration

 1. Open the app settings
 2. Enter your RustyPaste server URL
-3. Enter your authentication token
+3. Enter your authentication token and delete token if applicable
 4. Save the settings

 ## Usage